The psychopath I was involved with sometimes made strange and disturbing facial expressions.

 The psychopath I knew sometimes inhabited the area between bunraku puppet and zombie.
 But the majority of the time, he was pretty good at pulling it off.
-I was able to dismiss the Not-Quite-Sad faces and the Way-To0-Happy faces, but the Joker and the Corpse were traumatic and frightening.
+I was able to dismiss the Not-Quite-Sad faces and the Way-Too-Happy faces, but the Joker and the Corpse were truly frightening.
 I knew when I saw them that they were absolutely genuine.
 At those times, his mask was off — and I was deep within the Uncanny Valley.
-Very deep.
+Too deep.

 The uncanny valley effect not just limited to facial expressions — it also extends to the way someone moves, and also to the way they react to things.
 For example, if someone does not have a startle response when they hear a scream, it comes across as very disturbing.

 Researchers say that in the uncanny valley, the human mind recognizes the subject as an obvious nonhuman, but then is attracted to it by the presence of human qualities.
 They’re talking about robots and animations, but…

 “The same reactive trajectory applies to narcissists and psychopaths: they are near-perfect imitations of humans, but lacking empathy and emotions.
 They are so close to being real, but they are just this shade of wrong.”

 ~ “Peter Hale, Uncanny Valley, and Cold Empathy” Bizzaro Dopplepopolis

 Since the uncanny valley is, at its core, a perception of lifelessness, PSYCHOPATHS PROBABLY PERCEIVE US AS BEING IN THE UNCANNY VALLEY, ALL THE TIME.
 Since they view us as no different from inanimate objects that they look upon with contempt, they may perceive all of us as uncanny.
 As not really real.
 They may walk around seeing others as lifelike robots, maybe like this one: